 Weather damage from the wind and rain can up your costs, too, and what started as a simple loft extension can become a complete redecoration job for all the bedrooms below if rain penetrates tarpaulins.

 When to extend?
 Try to line yours up for when you know there tend to be prolonged periods of dry weather where you live.
 Avoid weeks when frost is an issue, too.

-Before you consider what you need to trim off your extension budget, work out exactly how much you need to spend to get the extension, including the interior fit out costs, you want.
-You can do this using our extension cost calculator, then, when you're happy it can be achieved, go to a trusted local estate agent and ask how much your home might increase in value with your proposed project in place.
+Before you consider what you need to trim off your extension budget, work out exactly how much you need to spend to get the extension using the information above, including the interior fit out costs, then when you're happy it can be achieved, go to a trusted local estate agent and ask how much your home might increase in value with your proposed project in place.
 Ideally, your extension should add more £££s to your home's value than it cost.
 Bear in mind that larger extensions will be more cost-effective than small extensions but will, of course, cost more, and could push your home past the ceiling value of the street.
 The importance of balance when it comes to budget versus profit potential can't be exaggerated.